 What Tone Should We Use When Disciplining?

-As parents and teachers our tone is very important when we are disciplining.
+As parents and teachers, our tone is very important when we are disciplining.
 A tone that is soft and in control is preferable.
 Many times children are out of control and scared during times of misbehavior.
 An adult who is out of control only scares them or even worse makes them feel intimidated.
 This is hard; I know that I've raised my voice before in frustration and am definitely not even close to perfect.
 But, I strive to keep an even tone when disciplining.
 The point is not to scare or intimidate our children.
-Instead we are trying to build their self-esteem and create responsible, kind human beings.
+Instead, we are trying to build their self-esteem and create responsible, kind human beings.

 We make mistakes.
 It is important for our children to see us make mistakes and how we deal with them.
 If you raise your voice, apologize and explain what happened, e.g., mama was really frustrated with you and raised her voice.
 I'm sorry if it scared you.
 I will try harder next time to take a break when I feel that way and come back when I'm calmer.

 Many times children who misbehave a lot need more structure in their day.
 Having clear cut expectations of them and what needs to be done provides the boundaries they need.
 I'm not suggesting the adult be overly strict; I am saying that having a clear cut idea of what is going to happen next provides comfort.
-Transition times are often difficult, but parents/teachers who give ample time and warning for these transitions helps the child cope with change.
-There were many instances in the classroom where parents were puzzled by how well their child behaved in the classroom versus home.
+Transition times are often difficult, but parents/teachers who give ample time and warning for these transitions help the child cope with change.
+There were many instances in the classroom where parents were puzzled by how well their child behaved in the classroom versus at home.
 While there are many factors that influence this, a big component is consistency and structure.
-The students knew what there day was going to be like when they walked in the room.
+The students knew what their day was going to be like when they walked into the room.
 They knew what behaviors were expected of them and how to treat one another.

 One activity that we did in the classroom that can be done at home is talking about family expectations for behavior.
 The key is having your child be a part of the activity.
 Sit down with your children and discuss how you want to be treated and how you'd like to treat each other.
 Try to keep your list to about five brief expectations and write them down.
 You can put them on the refrigerator and revisit them as often as needed.
 Let your child do most of the talking and the parent/teacher can tie it together.
 Be sure to write down your expectations in a positive sentence.
 For example: